ianharvey302/gifTer/README.md

 Built by Ian Harvey.

 ## Building
-Run the make command in the root folder of the project.
+Run the `make` command in the root folder of the project.
 Your program will be generated in the root folder.
+To clean up the directory, run the `make clean` command.

 ## Supported File Types
 Currently there is only one supported File type.
 If I chose to add more, you will see them show up here: